Lane United FC: Stadiums

 After playing at two different high schools during the summer of 2013, the club entered into an agreement with Willamalane Parks and Recreation District to play at the Willamalane Center in Springfield through the 2016 season.
 The spartan facilities include a FieldTurf playing surface, metal grandstand with seating for approximately 1,000 spectators, and permanent outdoor field lighting.

 Lane United played its 2019 season at Marist High School in northern Eugene.

 Lane United is a member of the Eugene Civic Alliance, a consortium of local community groups and businesses that recently acquired Civic Stadium in south Eugene.
 Previously home to the Eugene Emeralds, the Civic Alliance aims to modernize the stadium for use by Lane United Football Club and construct a fieldhouse on the property for use by a local youth sports organization.
 Club officials have stated the need for a home venue with a higher attendance capacity in order to grow the club and eventually join the United Soccer League as a fully professional side.

 Civic Stadium was destroyed in a fire on June 29, 2015.
 However, the Eugene Civic Alliance aims to reuse the site, erecting a multi-use stadium with Lane United as a primary tenant as well as other amenities.
 The rebuilt stadium will be known as Civic Park.

-Lane United was scheduled to play its home games at the new Civic Park starting in the 2020 USL League Two season, but after that season was canceled due to COVID-19, the club finally began playing there in 2021.
+Lane United was scheduled to play its home games at the new Civic Park starting in the 2020 USL League Two season, but after that season was canceled due to COVID-19, the club played there until 2025, when the club ended.